armen-gevorgyan/online-shop-services/README.md

 ## Project tracking

-Please refer to the [list_todo.md](https://github.com/armen-gevorgyan/online-shop-services/blob/master/list_todo.md) file, where is depicted the tasks already done, and the remaining list of tasks should be done.
+Please refer to the [ReleasePlanVersion1.0](https://github.com/armen-gevorgyan/online-shop-services/blob/master/documentation/releases/ReleasePlanVersion_1_0.md) document, to follow and get the status of the mandatory topics to be done for the 1.0 release.

 ## Acknowledgements